For centuries, guitarists have discussed whether to use fingernails or flesh on the right hand to pluck the strings.

 When we pluck a string there is a distance between the vibrating string and the listener’s ear.
 The question is – how much distance?
 A few feet?
 10 Feet?
 25 feet?
 100 Feet?
 More?

-- High frequencies and low frequencies travel differently through air.
+- High frequencies and low frequencies travel differently through the air.

 - Treble or “highs” do not travel very far, they die out at a few feet’s distance.